reuteras/dfirws/README.md

 # DFIR in a Windows Sandbox - dfirws

 DFIRWS is an easy way to do DFIR work in a [Windows Sandbox][wsa].
 This can be useful if you can't install tools on your computer but are allowed to run a Windows Sandbox.
-By default Windows Defender isn't running in the sandbox which makes your life easier.
+By default Windows Defender isn't running in the sandbox which makes it easier to analyze malware.
 The scripts should work in Windows Sandbox on both Windows 10 and Windows 11.

 [![GitHub Super-Linter](https://github.com/reuteras/dfirws/actions/workflows/linter.yml/badge.svg)](https://github.com/marketplace/actions/super-linter)

 ## Requirements

-You need to have git and rclone installed to download files and resources.
+You need to have git installed to download files and resources.
 7-zip must be installed to extract files.
+Then rclone is used to copy only new files.
 Install the tools you miss with

 ```PowerShell
 winget install 7zip.7zip